More than 30 commercial and industrial customers are currently connected to a Class C recycled water supply.

-Businesses in the new water sensitive urban developments of Armstrong Creek and Torquay North will be connected to Class A recycled water.
-All new properties will be required to connect.
+Businesses in Armstrong Creek and Torquay North will be connected to Class A recycled water.
+All new properties are required to connect.

-Class A recycled water will be supplied by a dedicated, separate "purple pipe" system.
-Each connected property will have separate pipelines, meters and taps for the recycled water and drinking water supplies.
+Class A recycled water is supplied by a dedicated 'purple pipe' system.
+Each connected property has separate pipelines, meters and taps for the Class A recycled water and drinking water supplies.

-Class A recycled water will be available for toilet flushing, garden watering and more.
+Class A recycled is available for toilet flushing, garden watering and more.
 An Environmntal Improvement Plan may be required for intended uses other than standard residential uses.

 |What is Class C recycled water?|

 |What are the main benefits of recycled water?|

 |What can I use Class C recycled water for?|

 |What is Class C recycled water not suitable for?|